Startup-Data/-UPS-Inverter/README.md

 # DIY UPS Inverter

-## This Project has had some parts like :
+## This Project has some parts like :

  1. **Testing some simple 1 phase inverter**, Which Details could be seen [here][1]: